cvb941/HAHA/README.md

 ## Limitations
 To have a fully autonomously recoverable setup, a **minimum of three devices** need to be part of the cluster.
 This is due to how both [Docker swarm](https://docs.docker.com/engine/swarm/) and [GlusterFS](https://www.gluster.org/) work.
 Simply put, all of the decisions in both systems need to be made with the majority of the nodes in consensus.
 If there were only two nodes, just one of them failing would already cause the majority to be lost.
 More info on the algorithm can be found [here](https://docs.docker.com/engine/swarm/raft/ "Raft consensus in swarm mode") and [here](https://docs.gluster.org/en/latest/Administrator%20Guide/arbiter-volumes-and-quorum/#client-quorum "Gluster Docs - Client Quorum").

 At this point, this project is made to be used, and has only been tested with Raspberry Pi.
+The images it uses are made for the Raspberry and its *arm32v7* architecture.
 Support for other devices and architecture could be provided hopefully easily enough, and is just a matter of finding the right Docker images and testing.
+In the future, I would like to add support for other devices.

 ## Running the cluster
 Although effort has been put to make the setup easy to execute by using the [Ansible](https://www.ansible.com/) tool, there are some manual steps that need to be made.